An introduction to Theology and Counselling With the programme leader

 Programme Overview

 At the heart of our BA Theology and Counselling programme, you will get to know a relational integrative model of counselling which roots counselling in a Christian understanding of people’s fundamental needs for Relationality, Embodiment, Meaning and Agency.
-This is called the REMA approach of counselling and has been developed especially for London School of Theology.
+This is called the REMA approach to counselling and has been developed especially by London School of Theology.

 We teach an integrative approach to therapy with a psychodynamic core.
 This means that the primary orientation is psychodynamic in the sense that we look to deep-seated reasons and root causes.
 We integrate aspects of other counselling modalities to help us to be attuned to the particular situations of individual clients rather than be equipped to move solely in a particular theory of the inner world.